Return to blog

 During Further training (after Core trainings steps) the Doctor is referred to as a Registrar as they are registered with the Royal College of their Specialty and have passed some knowledge and skill exams as well.
 Some specialties with long trainings recognise Junior and Senior registrars.
 After completing the required amount of time in training but more importantly having acquired all the competencies and passed required exams the Doctor becomes a Consultant, the most senior position of a Doctor and has completed their training fully.
 Some Doctors may take extra time during their training to undertake research with a PhD or perfect their clinical skills with a fellowship in a specialised centre.
 Many doctors explain that training is incredibly interesting and a journey that in fact never stops as one always keeps on learning and progressing.

 If you want help getting into your dream university then also be sure to check out our Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
-This is done through 1-on-1 mentoring, and the founder of the course, Dr Ashley Hilton is always available for any questions.
+This is done through 1 ON 1 mentoring, and the founder of the Future Doc, Dr Ashley Hilton is always available for any questions.
 You can find out more about the Programme here.

 Written by Marianne Gazet